 Online courses are also available for many masters of marketing programs.
 Earning your master’s isn’t essential to success as a marketing professional, but it will increase your knowledge and help you get better work experience.

-2. Get Work Experience
+2. Get Work Experience as a Marketer

 No matter how advanced or intense your education is, there is no substitute for work experience.
 There are nuances to working with colleagues and clients you simply can’t learn in a classroom.
 However, internships and university work programs can help you get valuable experience before you graduate.